mautic/mautic-community-handbook/pages/07.on-boarding/docs.md

 2. Anybody contributing to Mautic teams will need to have a Google account, so that they can save their work in the shared [Google Drive folder](https://drive.google.com/drive/folders/1KqjqRkbRoAyWLd_zbYdcP8NFtS10kAwI?usp=sharing).

-3. The Mautic Community use Trello for task management in all teams.
-Go to www.trello.com and sign up for a new account (free of charge), and join the team using [this invite link](https://trello.com/invite/mauticcommunity/7141ad265fef10a78b6573cadf1d42b8).
+3. The Mautic Community use Jira for task management in all teams.
+Go to [mautic.atlassian.net](https://mautic.atlassian.net) and sign up for a new account (free of charge).
+If you need any help please ask in #community on SIack.

 4. Anybody who is involved in code-based contributions will need to sign the Mautic Contributors Agreement, which can be done online [here](https://www.mautic.org/contributor-agreement/).